-Burden on HOAs.
+Burden on Associations.
 Homeowner associations suffer problems with transient renters such as security issues, rules enforcement problems, higher maintenance costs, and increased administrative expenses because they require greater supervision.
 To meet the challenge, the Oak Shores Association restricted short-term rentals and imposed a fee on landlords to offset the expenses they created.
 Homeowner/landlord Ken Watts challenged various rules adopted by the association, including:

 - A minimum 7-day rental period